By Chris Dubuque, George Dyke and Yves Boulanger….

 1971: This GS is presented in the Citroën showroom Canada in Vancouver.
 A batch of 8 white GSs were imported from October 1970. (according to Glaude Guillot).
 One of them was exhibited at the Montreal Auto Show in Montreal in January 1971 and another was road tested by Jacques Duval.
 This photo is of the one displayed in the Vancouver showroom.

 2018: A very rare factory convertible with electronic injection.
-Sold new by Eugène Carrié in 1971, it was purchased from the owner original in 1988 by an Ontario collector.
+Sold new by Eugène Carrié in 1971.
+(It is believed that Carrié imported the car themselves, being a vehicle importer.
+Carrié imported a handful of Euro cars of various brands throughout its existence.)
+This car was purchased from the owner original in 1988 by an Ontario collector.
 According to Claude Guillot, only 11 convertibles were imported into Canada over the years, most before 1968.
 A small number of Bosch fuel injected cars were imported.
 It was an expensive option, and when selected with the hydraulic gearbox, did not make servicing anything in the engine compartment any easier.

 1972 — Citroën stopped importing DS’s to North America.
 A smaller number of DS were imported towards the end with the Borg Warner automatic gearbox.
-Claude Guillot stated that he had one as his last company car.
+Claude Guillot stated that Citroën Canada imported for evaluation a DS station wagon fitted with the Borg Warner automatic.
+It was his the company car.that he had.
 He said Citroën had a contract with Borg Warner to supply a certain quantity of transmissions which ended up way too many for the number of SMs they were selling.
 So Citroën ended up fitting them to the DS as well.

 By 1973, FMVSS required: